zoodiax/RESTApi/README.md

 # RESTApi

-This is an example for an RESTful API.
-The used DB is from MongoDB Atlas.
+This is an example for an RESTful API in Node.js with Express, Body-Parser and Mongoose The used DB is from MongoDB Atlas.